 Pianist, writer, lecturer, inspiring teacher – and a leading authority on the music of Debussy and Ravel – Paul Roberts has earned the admiration of audiences, critics and fellow professionals world wide.
 'Paul Roberts' master classes and public lectures immerse the listeners in a magical world of images and ideas . . .
 His communicative abilities, whether as performer, writer or teacher, are without equal,’ wrote Harold Gray, the founder of Portland Piano International, and director until his retirement in 2013.
 Invited every year to the summer festival of Portland Piano International since its inception in 1999, Paul Roberts has established a unique profile in Portland, where he regularly performs, gives master classes and private tuition.

 In Europe Paul Roberts is the artistic director of the international summer school for pianists Music at Chateau d’Aix, in southern France.
-In London he teaches at the Guildhall School of Music & Drama, where he has been awarded an Honorary Fellowship (FGS).
-In July 2021 he was invited to give a week of master classes at the International Piano Foundation Theo and Petra Lieven, in Vienna.
+In July 2021, and again in 2022, he was invited to give a week of master classes and a lecture recitals at the International Piano Foundation Theo and Petra Lieven in Vienna.

-His new book Reading Franz Liszt will be published in may 2022.
+His new book Reading Franz Liszt was published in June 2022 and launched at the London Piano Festival in October, where he gave a lecture recital on Liszt's Petrarch Sonnets.
 His acclaimed Reflections: The Piano Music of Maurice Ravel (Amadeus, 2012) followed his first two books: a biography Debussy (Phaidon, 2008) and Images: The Piano Music of Claude Debussy (Amadeus, 1996).
 Images has become a seminal text on the subject.
 ‘It is a complete picture of Debussy’s poetic world,’ Richard Goode has written, ‘and is one of the few indispensable books on music that I know.’

 Recordings include two discs of Debussy's piano music and his most recent Ravel & Liszt.
 ‘Roberts doesn’t play like an Englishman,’ wrote a critic for BBC Music Magazine on the release of his first Debussy disc.
 ‘Space, concentration and fire take their turns in this fine start to a Debussy cycle.
 He characterises directly and, at speed, fiercely.
 In slower music there is unhurried poise and fluidity.’